-- Developing and enforcing the Digital ID Trust Framework, defining standards for registration, issuance, usage, and management, with a focus on providing reliable identity verification tools to support financial institutions' compliance with the AML/CTF Act 2015, and access to digital services. - The Regulatory Authority will ensure SevisPass does not prescribe customer risk ratings or interfere with financial institutions' responsibilities for risk assessments, transaction monitoring, or sanctions screening, aligning with FATF standards to avoid inconsistencies - Formulating a legal framework for the Digital ID System, proposing amendments to the relevant legislations such as National Information and Communication Technology Act 2009 to support regulatory oversight. - The Regulatory Authority will ensure SevisPass aligns with Section 16 of the AML/CTF Act 2015 as a reliable and independent source for identity verification, without requiring specific amendments to the AML/CTF Act to recognize SevisPass for CDD. - The Regulatory Authority will not mandate real-time transaction monitoring or fraud detection via SevisPass, preserving financial institutions' existing systems for these functions. - Drafting and notifying technical standards, data protection regulations, and certification criteria for ecosystem partners - Maintaining the Trust Registry at governance level and adjudicating on disputes or grievances involving ecosystem actors. - Leading the Technical Standards and Advisory Committee, which will include private sector, civil society, and government experts - Managing eligibility requirements for accredited partners across enrolment, authentication, eKYC and data exchange services. - Monitoring ecosystem compliance (for areas such as data protection, consent, interoperability, and auditability norms) through periodic audits, security assessments, and partner reporting obligations - Enforcing risk mitigation protocols and issuing enforcement directions or penalties for non-compliance - Managing protocols for consent collection, privacy notices, and authentication logs - Ensuring international alignment with ITU, ISO, and GDPR-equivalent norms
+- Developing and enforcing the Digital ID Trust Framework, defining standards for registration, issuance, usage, and management, with a focus on providing reliable identity verification tools to support financial institutions' compliance with the AML/CTF Act 2015, and access to digital services. - The Regulatory Authority will ensure SevisPass does not prescribe customer risk ratings or interfere with financial institutions' responsibilities for risk assessments, transaction monitoring, or sanctions screening, aligning with FATF standards to avoid inconsistencies - Formulating a legal framework for the Digital ID System, proposing amendments to the relevant legislations such as National Information and Communication Technology Act 2009 to support regulatory oversight. - The Regulatory Authority will ensure SevisPass aligns with Section 16 of the AML/CTF Act 2015 as a reliable and independent source for identity verification, without requiring specific amendments to the AML/CTF Act to recognize SevisPass for CDD. - Drafting and notifying technical standards, data protection regulations, and certification criteria for ecosystem partners - Maintaining the Trust Registry at governance level and adjudicating on disputes or grievances involving ecosystem actors. - Leading the Technical Standards and Advisory Committee, which will include private sector, civil society, and government experts

+- Managing eligibility requirements for accredited partners across enrolment, authentication, eKYC and data exchange services. - Monitoring ecosystem compliance (for areas such as data protection, consent, interoperability, and auditability norms) through periodic audits, security assessments, and partner reporting obligations - Enforcing risk mitigation protocols and issuing enforcement directions or penalties for non-compliance - Managing protocols for consent collection, privacy notices, and authentication logs - Ensuring international alignment with ITU, ISO, and GDPR-equivalent norms